kktse/kktse.github.io/_posts/2021-03-21-simplied-lateral-load-transfer-analysis.markdown

 Tire force and moment data is often required for such analysis and is unlikely to be available to individual analysts.

-In the absence of a complete vehicle model, we must look at alternative mechanisms that are known to be correlated with vehicle handling.
+In the absence of a complete vehicle model, we must consider alternative mechanisms that are known to be correlated with vehicle handling.
 The lateral load transfer distribution is often used as a metric for vehicle balance.
 Closely related is the roll stiffness distribution which can also be used as a